Online MSN: Clinical Nurse Leader Program

 Build the right skills to lead nursing teams with the online Master of Science in Nursing: Clinical Nurse Leader specialization from Sacred Heart University.
 Through this career-aligned program, you’ll build on your patient care experience to advance as a leader capable of informing evidence-based practices, tools and processes that can improve patient outcomes.
 The curriculum also immerses you in quality care research while presenting methods for reshaping policy, reducing costs and identifying solutions to problems within health care systems.

-Sacred Heart’s online MSN: Clinical Nurse Leader degree offers a high-quality learning experience, with accreditation from the Commission on Collegiate Nursing Education (CCNE).
+Sacred Heart’s online MSN: Clinical Nurse Leader degree offers a high-quality learning experience.
 Request information to learn more.

 MSN: Clinical Nurse Leader Details